StevenShi/trips45-worldpress-theme/README.md

 The theme comes GNU General Public License.
 More details about the License can be found in the license.txt file included in the theme.

+## Install

+One of many ways:

+* Download the repo as a zip
+* Log into Wordpress Admin -> Appearance -> Themes -> New --> Upload the zip

 ## Copyrights for Resources used in this theme.